 Cash flow from financing activities primarily consists of the assumed annuity contractholder deposits.
 The annuity liabilities are reducing each period due to cash withdrawals by contractholders on this block of annuities that were primarily written in the late 1980s.
 Cash deposits to these annuity contracts are minimal compared to cash withdrawal activity.
-Also included in financing cash is net proceeds from our commission financing program.
+Cash from financing activities will continue to be negative as withdrawals on the assumed annuities will exceed cash deposits.